| New query |

 (5) The platform floor shall have a slip resistant surface.

-(c) Wherever the truck is operated under conditions which expose the operator to danger from falling objects, the truck shall be equipped with overhead protection.
+(d) Where the truck is operated under conditions which expose the operator to danger from falling objects, the truck shall be equipped with overhead protection.

-(d) There shall be an operator in the control position on the truck while employees are on the elevated platform.
+(e) There shall be an operator in the control position on the truck while employees are on the elevated platform.

-(h) Employees shall not sit, climb or stand on the platform guardrails or use planks, ladders or other devices to gain elevation.
+(i) Personnel shall not sit, climb or stand on the platform guardrails or use planks, ladders or other devices to gain elevation.

-(1) Use a securely attached safety platform.
+(1) Use a securely attached safety work platform.

 (2) Make sure the lifting mechanism is operating smoothly.